 HER issues CFPs to solicit scientifically rigorous, solution-oriented proposals from investigators representing diverse disciplines and backgrounds.
 To learn more about the program, we encourage applicants to visit the Healthy Eating Research website at www.healthyeatingresearch.org.

 - Applicant organizations must be based in the United States or its territories.

 - Awards will be made to organizations, not to individuals.

 - Preference will be given to applicants that are either public entities or nonprofit organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and are not private foundations or Type III supporting organizations.
-Additional documentation may be required by Duke University.
+The Foundation may require additional documentation.

 Key Dates & Deadlines